javintx/the-crm-service/README.md

 - It could be added [OpenAPI](https://www.openapis.org) or [Swagger](https://swagger.io/specification/) to publish the REST API in a better way than in this README.md.
 - It could be added a deletion flag for customer or user to do not make a physical delete and keep the historic data.
-- The user reference in the customer could be validated with persistence and could be extracted from user session in the request.
+- The user reference in the customer could be validated with persistence and could be extracted from the request.
+- Check that if the only test are the e2e test, the coverage does not change.